 While the roots of childhood trauma are both complex and varied, the impact is clear: those living with it struggle to succeed in school, to maintain relationships, and to give and receive love while in even the most supportive households and families.

 The impact of childhood trauma can linger and transfer into adulthood if ignored, as is often the case.
-The CDC-Kaiser Permanente Adverse Childhood Experiences Study, one of the largest studies investigating childhood abuse and neglect, found strong correlations between childhood exposure to emotional, physical and sexual abuse (as well as household dysfunction), and significant negative consequences for adults, including exceptionally high rates of alcoholism, substance abuse, depression, suicide attempts and severe obesity.
+The CDC-Kaiser Permanente Adverse Childhood Experiences Study, one of the largest studies investigating childhood neglect and abuse, found strong correlations between childhood exposure to emotional, physical and sexual abuse (as well as household dysfunction), and significant negative consequences for adults, including exceptionally high rates of alcoholism, substance abuse, depression, suicide attempts and severe obesity.

 Trauma’s impact doesn’t end there.
 It’s felt well beyond the child and family; emergency health care providers, first responders and the judicial system often become engaged in the crisis as well.

 And while the costs of trauma to the children and families affected is incalculable, we are starting to understand the significant short- and long-term costs to society when those forced to endure it do not get the help they need.
-The Center for Disease Control and Prevention (2012) suggests that the lifetime financial cost to society of child abuse and neglect is a staggering $124 billion, and the San Francisco Child Abuse Prevention Center recently found that “each incidence of child abuse costs the public $400,533 over the course of a victim’s lifetime.”
+The Center for Disease Control and Prevention (2012) suggests that the lifetime financial cost to society of child neglect and abuse is a staggering $124 billion, and the San Francisco Child Abuse Prevention Center recently found that “each incidence of child abuse costs the public $400,533 over the course of a victim’s lifetime.”

 Many kids whose behavior masks extreme trauma are marginalized and written off as “broken” and abandoned.
 They are pushed out of classrooms, out of families, and often out of society.
 In contrast, Tennyson embraces kids and families whose experiences suggest trauma.
 When others turn away, we turn towards.
 We celebrate their capacity for resilience and their immense potential.
 We pride ourselves on never abandoning children who are “too hard” for others.